frinza/SPViOperationAudit/README.md

 1. **Clone or Download** this repository
 2. **Set up Firebase** (see Firebase Setup section below)
 3. **Open `index.html`** in your web browser
-4. **Login with default admin account:**
+4. **Login with admin account** (configured during setup)
-   - Email: `admin@spvi.co.th`
-   - Password: `admin123`

-### First Time Setup

-1. Configure Firebase (required for authentication)
-2. Test admin login
-3. Register test users
-4. Configure user permissions
-5. Change default admin password
+> 📌 **Entry Point**: The application opens directly to the login page (`index.html`).
+After successful login, users are automatically redirected to the dashboard where they can access all audit tools.

 ## 🔥 Firebase Setup